Infantry Scouts Experiences

 - Location: The position of the enemy using map grid references

-- Unit: Identity of enemy unit or description of markings, uniforms, equipment
+- Unit: Identity of an enemy unit or description of markings, uniforms, equipment

 - Time: The date/time/group of the sighting